Enzo Barrenechea

-Enzo Alan Tomás Barrenechea (born 22 May 2001) is an Argentine professional footballer who plays as a defensive midfielder for Primeira Liga club Benfica, on loan from club Aston Villa.
+Enzo Alan Tomás Barrenechea (born 22 May 2001) is an Argentine professional footballer who plays as a defensive midfielder for Primeira Liga club Benfica.

 Club career

 Early career

 In his early years, Barrenechea played for Newell's Old Boys.
 In the summer of 2019, he moved to Sion for €3.1 million.

 Juventus

 In the winter of 2020, Barranechea moved to Juventus U23 – the reserve team of Juventus.
 He made his debut with Juventus U23 on 25 October 2020, in an away win against Lucchese.
 On 22 May 2021, Barrenechea injured his ACL.
 On 20 February 2022, Barrenechea returned from his injury coming on as a substitute in the 59th minute against Seregno in a 2–2 draw.
 On 2 April, Barrenechea scored the first goal in his career in a 1–1 draw against Virtus Verona.
 On 21 May, Barrenechea scored a 12th-minute decider in the second leg of the second round of the play-offs - a 1–0 win against Padova, which did not prevent Juventus from being eliminated from the play-offs.

 Barrenechea started to get first-team call-ups in the 2022–23 season.
 He made his debut for Juventus on 2 November 2022 as an 88th-minute substitute for Juan Cuadrado in a 2–1 UEFA Champions League loss against Paris Saint-Germain.
 By mid-February 2023, he was moved to the senior squad on a permanent basis.
 He made his Serie A debut for Juventus on 28 February 2023 against Torino.
 On 1 April, Juventus announced his definitive promotion to the first team.